Discovery metadata¶

 Note

-There are no conventions to the MCF filename.
-The filename does not get used/exposed or published.
-It is up to the user to determine the best filename, keeping in mind your wis2box system may manage and publish numerous datasets (and MCF files) over time.
+It is up to the user to determine the best filename, keeping in mind your wis2box system may manage

-Data mappings
+Data mappings¶

 A discovery metadata configuration file (MCF) has a wis2box section which provides a default data mapping (in YAML format).